Canon 1Ds Mark III vs SX530

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and SX530 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon SX530 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon SX530?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.